mehul-craftsmith/fill-frontend-take-home-mehul/README.md

 > Adding pages should add them in the current sequence
 > Deleting the page should delete it from the current sequence
 > When the hover is still inside the gap, the 1.5 second rule shouldn't apply

+Semantics
+Even the delete button is part of the list, and thus, part of the ul list, to be semantically accurate.